Skip to content

 Key Takeaways

 As a commercial tenant, rent for your commercial property can increase due to a rent review.
-This is a process where your landlord assesses your rent level, often in terms of market value.
+This is a process where your landlord assesses your rent level, often regarding market value.
 Your lease agreement should state how frequently your landlord may conduct a rent review.
 If your landlord does increase the rent after a rent review, they cannot impose this on you.
 Instead, they must give you at least one month’s notice, and you may negotiate to agree on a new amount.
 You can also check if the level of rent is fair and appeal it where you believe it breaches your lease agreement.

 If you need help understanding increases in commercial rent in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.